Jungstershark/50.021-AI/README.md

-# 🧠 AI Homework - FashionMNIST Feedforward Neural Network
+# 🧠 AI - FashionMNIST Feedforward Neural Network

 ## 📌 Overview
 This repository contains an implementation of a **Feedforward Neural Network (FNN)** trained on the **FashionMNIST** dataset.
 The project explores the impact of different **activation functions** and **optimizers** on model performance and further improves training using **learning rate scheduling and additional epochs**.